HeinrichApfelmus/reactive-banana/reactive-banana/src/PerformanceLog.md

     The compiled `step_go` code still allocates a closure for the pattern match on `P`, `O` and `L`, and still connects it with a closure for `insterNodes`.

+* Two functions `wrapEvalP` and `unwrapEvalP` can access the `RWSIOT` parameter directly.
+This allows us to reorder argument and reduce sharing.

+    This finally gets rid of the closure for the pattern match on the `evaluteNode` function.

+* Implement `insertNodes` as a recursive loop.

+    ~ 0.54 secs

+    The program still spends a lot of time in `bindR.\` and `bindR.\.\`, but at least it's not as bad as before anymore.